Alyssa Milano: Activism

 In the late 1980s, Milano contacted Ryan White, a preteen boy ostracized for having AIDS, and a fan of hers.
 She attended a party for him where she sat with him for six hours making friendship bracelets.
-They appeared together on The Phil Donahue Show, where Milano kissed White to emphasize that people do not catch the disease through casual contact.
+They appeared together on The Phil Donahue Show, where Milano kissed White on the cheek to emphasize that people do not catch the disease through casual contact.